The Complete Artist’s Guide to

 Although it is widely taught in schools that CMYK is used for printing and RGB is used for screen use, there is no need to convert your file or work within CMYK when printing with us at The Painted Pixel.

-Please make sure your file has an RGB profile assigned to it:
+Please make sure your file has an RGB profile assigned to it, like one of the following:

 Clean Up